CERA

 Uveitis

-Uveitis is an umbrella term for a group of conditions that cause inflammation in the eye.
-In Australia, it is most often caused by an autoimmune response, but it can occasionally be due to infections.
+Uveitis is a group of conditions characterised by inflammation within the eye.
+In Australia, it is most often caused by an autoimmune response, but occasionally it may be the result of an infection.

 What is uveitis?

-Uveitis is inflammation inside the eyeball.
-It involves the uvea – a layer of blood vessels that sits within the eyeball, under the white of the eye.
+Uveitis includes all types of inflammation inside the eyeball.
+The term “uveitis” is derived from the uvea, a layer of blood vessels that sits within the eyeball, under the white of the eye.
+Types of uveitis include iritis, anterior uveitis, pars planitis, intermediate uveitis, posterior uveitis, retinitis, choroiditis and panuveitis.

 Learn about our uveitis research